turingschool/try-turing/fe-online-weekend/what-is-fee/index.md

 <img class="small-img" src="{{ site.url }}/assets/images/comp.jpg" alt="To Do list application">
 <img class="small-img" src="{{ site.url }}/assets/images/comp-details.png" alt="One section of To Do List application, arrows pointing to each section to notate size and colors.">

 Front-end developers often work with designers, who provide detailed comps like the one above.
-These comps allow a front-end developer to focus on managing the complicated interactions of the site.
+These comps allow a Front-End developer to focus on managing the complicated interactions of the site.

-There's a common misconception that the front-end is only about colors, fonts, and having a good eye.
-However, front-end development is more focused on making data useful, accessible, and interactive.
+There's a common misconception that the Front-End is only about colors, fonts, and having a good eye.
+However, this part of web development development is more focused on making data useful, accessible, and interactive.
 The code we write in JavaScript does a lot of heavy logical lifting.

 <br>
 ## No Matter Your Passion, You're Needed in FE

 While many people become developers because it can provide a stable career and lifestyle, it can also allow you to contribute towards something you are passionate about!
-Whether that be problems solving, exposing important data, making the web more accessible or anything in between, front-end developers play an essential role.
+Whether that be problems solving, exposing important data, making the web more accessible or anything in between, Front-End developers play an essential role.

 <br>
 ## All Front-End Developers Have a Responsibility